 Croatian Independence

-Major changes were set stage by the collapse of communism in Europe throughout the late 1980s.
-Declared independent from Yugoslavia in 1991, Croatia set off the Croatian War of Independence.
+Major changes began as communism fell from favour in Europe throughout the late 1980s.
+Declared independent of Yugoslavia in 1991, Croatia started the War of Independence.
 Although the conflict was a trying time in Croatian history, by 1995, the nation had recovered sovereignty over its territory and, at last, attained complete independence.

 Modern Croatia